-Fiscal year 2016 compared to fiscal year 2015: Net cash used in investing activities decreased primarily due to the receipt of approximately \$28.6 million in cash from selling and maturities of debt securities and approximately \$7.0 million less of debt securities purchased during the period.
-The decrease was partially offset by the payment of \$30.0 million for the acquisition of VisLab in the second quarter of fiscal year 2016.
+Fiscal year 2017 compared to fiscal year 2016: Net cash used in investing activities increased primarily due to an additional \$62.8 million investment in debt securities in fiscal year 2017.
+The increase was partially offset by the receipt of approximately \$22.5 million in cash from sales and maturities of debt securities and \$30.0 million of cash paid for the VisLab acquisition in the second quarter of fiscal year 2016 that did not recur in fiscal year 2017.